This Could Happen to You

 Schaffer and the Town Board voted to change the zoning of the rural residential area on Bunn Hill to allow a large developer to build a large development of apartments.
 The proposed development would change the nature of the area and landscape drastically, lacks the water and sewer lines required, and includes a partially elevated foundation (which includes fifty foot retaining walls).

-Schaffer and the Town Board are actively hurting the residents of Twin Orchards and Bunn Hill.
+Schaffer and the Town Board have actively hurt the residents of the areas being rezoned.
 They wouldn’t think twice about doing the same thing to any of us.

 Glenn, Robert, and I want to change that.